ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/office-365-air.md

 ## Review and approve pending actions

+In Office 365, automated investigations typically result in one or more recommended actions.
+However, no actions are taken until they are approved by your security operations team.

 1. On the investigation details view, select the **Actions** tab.

-2.
+Any actions that are pending approval are listed here.

+2. Select an item in the list.

+3. Select **Approve** (or **Reject**) to take the recommended action (or close the investigation without taking action).

-## View an alert related to an investigation
+## View details about an alert related to an investigation

 1. As an Office 365 global administrator, security administrator, or security reader, go to [https://protection.office.com](https://protection.office.com) and sign in.
 This takes you to the the Security & Compliance Center.